 It’s a Boston Italian tradition like no other!

-Beginning Thursday August 15thand running through Sunday August 18th, Boston’s oldest continuously run festival –The Fisherman’s Feast- will commend in the North End for a weekend of celebrations, food, family, and activities.
+From Thursday August 15th through Sunday August 18th, Boston’s oldest continuously run festival –The Fisherman’s Feast- commended in the North End for a weekend of celebrations, food, family, and activities.

 The Fisherman’s Feast is an annual event that began in Boston in 1910 and dates back to 16th century Sicily.